-2020 is shaping up to be a major year for broadband.
 With 5G on the horizon, many big names in the telecom industry are rushing to be the first to bring newer, more efficient technologies to customers for a good price.
-But what about fiber-optic expansion?
-After all, it was only a few years ago that providers like AT&T and Google were also racing to build fiber networks and to deliver the blazing-fast speeds they can supply.
+But what about fiber internet?
+After all, it was only a few years ago that providers like AT&T and Google were also racing to build fiber optic networks and deliver the blazing-fast speeds they’re known for.

-For those waiting on their fiber-optic internet option, here’s what you can expect from providers in 2020 and where they plan to break ground next.
+For those waiting on a fiber internet option, here’s what you can expect from providers and where they plan to break ground next.

 AT&T’s comprehensive coverage map can give you a look at every city where AT&T Fiber is available and some areas that’ll be available in the future.
 Here are a few major metropolitan areas where AT&T Fiber has limited availability so far: